 A Master's Degree Program contains the list of the courses the student is planning to take and the M.S.
 Plan option (thesis or course work).
 All M.S. students, with the help of their advisors, must file a formal Master's Degree Program before the completion of their second academic year semester.
 Failure to file such a form on time may result in enrollment blockage.
-The program plan must be submitted using the College of Engineering Graduate Tracking System.
+The program plan must be submitted using the College of Engineering Graduate Reporting System.

 Given the approval of their advisor, students may make changes in their Master's Degree Program.
 However, the following actions will not be approved:

 1.Adding or deleting a course for which a grade has already been assigned under any of the three grading systems (numerical, Pass-No Grade, or Credit-No Credit).

 2.Adding or deleting a course for which grading was postponed by the use of the DF - Deferred marker.